emmatracy/your-repo-name/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks

-* Divide work into evenly sized tasks
-* Volunteer for these tasks off the list
+volunteering

 ## How will we will track progress (and follow-up) on completion of tasks

-* review each other's work through code review and communicate when tasks are accomplished/started
+review each other's work through code review and communicate when tasks are accomplished/started

 ## How will will communicate difficulties with a task assigned to us

-* Facebook chat
-* Github issues
-* PR comments
+update each other frequently through a group chat

 ## How we will back up each other to ensure that deadlines are not missed

-+ Take over tasks from other group members if necessary
-+ Communicate well ahead of time if we will be unable to complete assigned tasks
+set up multiple small deadlines to accomplish certain tasks before the whole project is due. have 4-day buffer for individual tasks: finished/tested your own code have 2-day buffer for entire project: finished/tested entire program